Mr-Somebody/notes/_posts/prog/2017-04-10-Find All Anagrams in a String.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-## Description
->Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.
+Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.
 <!--more-->

->Strings consists of lowercase English letters only and the length of both strings s and p will not be larger than 20,100.
+Strings consists of lowercase English letters only and the length of both strings s and p will not be larger than 20,100.

->The order of output does not matter.
+The order of output does not matter.

 [Leetcode Link](https://leetcode.com/problems/find-all-anagrams-in-a-string/#/description)